bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-The benefit of this arrangement is that Zeitwerk's features are available to you
-as soon as Zeitwerk ships them, without waiting for Rails to add a corresponding
-setting.
+NOTE: `Rails.autoloaders` also responds to `each`, which is useful when a
+customization should apply to both loaders, as in the inflector example above. `Rails.autoloaders`

 For anything not documented in this guide, consult the [Zeitwerk
 documentation](https://github.com/fxn/zeitwerk) and call the method on the
 loader you want it applied to.

-NOTE: `Rails.autoloaders` also responds to `each`, which is useful when a
-customization should apply to both loaders, as in the inflector example above. `Rails.autoloaders`